On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Approximate SINR Distribution Analysis and Its Applications

-\textit{Remark 3:} Unlike the outage probability ${\rm{Pr}}(\tau_j \le \tau_{\textmd o})$ in \eqref{Eq:WL_CDF_EXPR1} and the SER $P_e(\rho)$ in \eqref{Eq: WL_BER_FUNC_APPR2}, the diversity gain $d$ in \eqref{Eq:WL_DIVERSITY_EQ4} is an exact value for WLMMSE MIMO systems with real-valued transmit signals since its derivation does not involve any approximation.
-This diversity gain $d$ is also the decaying rate of the exponential functions involved in the SER $P_e(\rho)$ in \eqref{Eq: WL_BER_FUNC_APPR2}.
-Recall that the diversity gain for the conventional LMMSE MIMO systems is given by $d_{\scriptscriptstyle {\text {LMMSE}}}=N_r-N_t+1$ \cite{Kim2008,Lim2019}, hence the diversity gain improvement introduced by a WLMMSE receiver, denoted by $\Delta d$, can be quantified as
+\textit{Remark 9:} Unlike the outage probability ${\rm{P}}_{{\rm{out}},j}(R)$ in \eqref{Eq:WL_CDF_EXPR1} and the SER $P_e(\rho)$ in \eqref{Eq:WL_BER_FUNC_APPR2}, the diversity gain $\mathcal{D}$ in \eqref{Eq:WL_DIVERSITY_EQ4} is an exact value for WLMMSE MIMO systems since its derivation does not involve any approximation.
+It is also the decaying rate of the exponential functions involved in the SER $P_e(\rho)$ in \eqref{Eq:WL_BER_FUNC_APPR2}.
+Recall that the diversity gain for the conventional LMMSE MIMO system is given by $\mathcal{D}_{\scriptscriptstyle {\text {LMMSE}}}=N_r-N_t+1$ \cite{Kim2008,Lim2019}, hence the diversity gain improvement introduced by a WLMMSE detector, denoted by $\Delta \mathcal{D}$, can be quantified as

 and this improvement linearly increases with the number of transmit antennas $N_t$.